blogtitle/blogsources/content/post/web-security-1-context.md

 There are also HTTP2 and QUIC in the party of protocols that are currently used, but you can assume they roughly behave like described above.
 The only difference is in speed and the ability for the server to push data to the client without the need for a pending request or open websocket.

-# It is optionally (hopefully) transported securely on TLS
+# It is optionally (hopefully) transported securely over TLS
 Most modern web services support secure connections over HTTPS.
-HTTPS is nothing else than the HTTP protocol over TLS(Transport Layer Security TODO check).
+HTTPS is nothing else than the HTTP protocol over TLS(Transport Layer Security) usually over TCP.
 This protocol secures the connection against data theft and data tampering, and authenticates the server to be the one we want to connect to.
 TLS can potentially provide mutual authentication, thus allowing the server to authenticate the client.

 The TLS handshake is briefly summarized below.
 Please note this is not an exhaustive description of TLS and it is simplified to the point it is not precise.